 Cumulative Effect of Accounting Changes

-In the first quarter of 1999, Enron recorded an after-tax charge of $131 million to reflect the initial adoption (as of January 1, 1999) of two new accounting pronouncements, the AICPA Statement of Position 98-5 (SOP 98-5), “Reporting on the Costs of Start-Up Activities,” and the Emerging Issues Task Force Issue No. 98-10, “Accounting for Contracts involved in Energy Trading and Risk Management Activities.
+In the first quarter of 1999, Enron recorded an after-tax charge of $131 million to reflect the initial adoption (as of January 1, 1999) of two new accounting pronouncements, the AICPA Statement of Position 98-5 (SOP 98-5), “Reporting on the Costs of Start-Up Activities,” and the Emerging Issues Task Force Issue No. 98-10, “Accounting for Contracts involved in Energy Trading and Risk Management Activities.”
 The first quarter 1999 charge was primarily related to the adoption of SOP 98-5.
 See Note 18 to the Consolidated Financial Statements.

 YEAR 2000